dashincubator/dash-incubator-app/rules.md

 Funding for the Incubator comes from Dash Network [Proposals](#5-funding), voted on by the Masternode Network and awarded at each Superblock to the proposal’s address.

 Admins add approved claims in the [Claim Awards List](#) which get awarded via a Dash transaction from the Fund wallet.
-Every payment from the fund’s Wallet must be listed in the Claim Awards List and therefore relate back to a Trello card so that all accounting and payments are tracked and publicly auditable in a single unmixed address history.
+Every payment from the fund’s Wallet must be listed in the Claim Awards List and therefore relate back to a Bounty Card so that all accounting and payments are tracked and publicly auditable in unmixed address histories derived from the Proposal's payment address.

 ## 1.8 Transparency

-The fund itself must remain fully open-source and transparent, with all transactions out of the wallet matching approved Claim awards in the Incubator app, so everyone has the same access to information.
+The fund itself must remain fully open-source and transparent, with all transactions out of the wallet matching Claim Awards in the Incubator app, so everyone has the same access to all information relating to the App.

 # 2 Bounty System